Privacy-Preserving and Efficient Verification of the Outcome in Genome-Wide Association Studies: Evaluation

-Next, we fix the $\epsilon$ value to $5$ and vary the number of returned statistics by the researcher ($l$) for $l \in \{10, 50, 100, 200\}$.
-We observe that the number of statistics returned by the researcher ($l$) does not have a significant effect in the TPR and TNR values.
+\textbf{Effect of the number of returned statistics.} Next, we fix the $\epsilon$ value to $5$ and vary the number of returned statistics by the researcher ($l$) for $l \in \{10, 50, 100, 200\}$.
+We observe that the number of statistics returned by the researcher ($l$) does not have a significant effect in TPR and TNR.
 Due to space constraints, we show the results of this experiment in Table~\ref{table:tpr_vs_l} and Figure~\ref{fig:tnr_vs_l_p_value}, in Appendix~\ref{app:varying_l}.
 The researcher can decide on the number of returned SNPs ($l$) by considering the vulnerability of the research participants due to the membership inference attacks (as discussed in Section~\ref{sec:eval_mem_inf}).

-Another parameter that affects the performance of the proposed framework (especially to TPR) is the cut-off points selection.
+\textbf{The effect of cut-off points.} Another parameter that affects the performance of the proposed framework (especially to TPR) is the cut-off points selection.
 Here, we explore the effect of the cut-off points to the TPR and TNR values.
 For our evaluation, we use $D1$ and set $l=100$ and $\epsilon=3$.
 The cut-off point, $\tau_p=1.28$, is computed by using datasets $E$ and $F$.
-Table~\ref{table:tpr_vs_cut-off} shows the TPR values achieved by the proposed framework when verifying the correctness of p-value using different cut-off points and Figure~\ref{fig:cut-off_points} shows the variation of TNR with respect to the utility loss for different cut-off points. \bl{We obtain similar results (trends) for the other $\epsilon$ values and statistics.} As the cut-off point ($\tau_p$) increases, TPR increases while TNR decreases.
+Table~\ref{table:tpr_vs_cut-off} shows the TPR values achieved by the proposed framework when verifying the correctness of $p$-value using different cut-off points and Figure~\ref{fig:cut-off_points} shows the variation of TNR with respect to the utility loss for different cut-off points.
+We obtain similar results (trends) for the other $\epsilon$ values and statistics.
+As the cut-off point ($\tau_p$) increases, TPR increases while TNR decreases.
 However, we observe that the decrease in TNR is not significant considering that utility loss is small.
 Therefore, a verifier can use a higher cut-off point to have a high TPR performance without compromising much in terms of TNR and utility.